RobARC/holbertonschool-web_react/README.md

 # holbertonschool-web_react

-This repository is one step more to become a Full Stack Software Engineer.
+This repository is one step more to become in a Full Stack Software Engineer.
 Whit God every thing is possible. ;O)